Submissions

 Review articles

 Review article must incorporate various aspects of the topic chosen, and should also incorporate latest researches and findings.
-Work already done or reported in Nepal should be noted.
-It should not merely be a collection of quotes from textbooks or very old articles of journals that does not contribute anything new to the scientific literature base already available.
+Acknowledge previous work conducted or reported in Nepal, where relevant.
+It should contain:

 Letters to the Editor

 Letter to the Editor will be accepted or edited and published at the Editor’s discretion.
 The author must give a full reference of the article published in OJN while writing the letter to which he is referring.
-While writing be succinct (approximately 325 words) and address one or two major subjects regarding the article.
+While writing be succinct (less than 500 words) and address one or two major aspects of the article.
 Letters that, in the Editor’s view, require a response from the authors of the article will be held pending notification of the authors, who will have fifteen days to respond.
 On receipt of an author’s response, the letter and the author response will be published in the journal and will also be posted in the web.
 If we do not receive an author response within fifteen business days, the letter will be published with a note stating, “The author has been invited to respond and has not done so.”

 General instructions to authors